Central America ATLAS of Plucked Instruments

 mejorana

 In Panama two quite similar instruments exist : the mejorana and the socavon.
 The main difference is the number of strings : 5 on the mejorana and 4 on the socavon.
-Because mejorana is also the name used for a spectacular festival in Guarare, the instrument is usually also called : mejoranera, to avoid confusion.
+Because "mejorana" is also the name used for a spectacular festival in Guarare, the instrument is usually also called : mejoranera, to avoid confusion.

 The mejorana is usually completely (body, neck and tuninghead) made from one piece of wood, hollowed out.
-The body is quite slender and resembles much the Brazilian viola de cocho.
-It has a rope attached via some holes in the body, to be used as strap around the neck.
+Only a thin front is added, with a small round soundhole.
+The body is quite slender and is regarded as being the shape of a woman.
+It resembles much the Brazilian viola de cocho.

-The bridge is quite rounded, and has two feet which are glued to the front, but are also secured via internal screws.
+The bridge is quite rounded, and has two feet which are glued to the front, but also secured via internal screws.

-The mejorana has 5 (single !) nylon (guitar) strings.
+The mejorana has 5 nylon (guitar) strings.

-The tuning can be :
+The tuning in 4 courses can be : d' a'a b e' ("por 25"),

-d' g' g b e ("por 6").
+or : d' g'g b e ("por 6").

 Playing is a mix of picking and strumming.